✔ No account fees or minimums ✔ Up to 4.20% APY

 When you close an account, the tradeline isn’t removed immediately.
 In fact, if that account has a positive impact on your credit score, the tradeline may stay on your report for as long as 10 years.
 Nice!

 Worth noting: If a tradeline was opened fraudulently — someone opened a credit line or took on a loan in your name without your knowledge — you may ask to have the tradeline removed.
 In fact, it can be a very good idea to do so.
-It can help boost your credit score since many fraudulent accounts contain negative credit information.
+It can help build your credit score since many fraudulent accounts contain negative credit information.

 What Happens to Your Banking When a Tradeline Is Removed?